 For example, if a jury were to determine that the victim is 20% responsible for causing the collision, that victim would be entitled to the total amount of damages minus 20%.
 The ‘modified’ in modified comparative fault means that if you are found to be more than 50% at fault for an accident, you cannot recover any financial damages.

-Texas law also gives you a time limit, or statute of limitations, for when you can file a legal case.
+Texas law also gives you a time limit, or statute of limitations, for filing a legal case.
 By law, you only have two years from the crash date to pursue any legal action, although the actual case may last longer.
 So, don’t wait to contact an attorney.
 Not only could you lose valuable time, but critical evidence for your case could get lost or destroyed if not secured immediately following your car accident.

 One of our experienced car accident lawyers in Houston will be able to answer your questions.
 Call (713) 659-4000.

-The majority of car accidents that happen on the roads of the Houston, TX area are due to distracted driving and driver error.
-The Centers for Disease Control estimate that approximately nine people are killed daily in the United States, and more than 1,000 are injured in car crashes with distracted drivers.
+Most car accidents on the roads of the Houston, TX, area are due to distracted driving and driver error.
+The Centers for Disease Control estimate that approximately nine people are killed daily in the United States, and over 1,000 are injured in car crashes with distracted drivers.
 The victims can suffer common car accident injuries ranging from comparatively minor injuries, like whiplash, to serious injuries, like traumatic brain injuries, and even injuries that result in death.

 In 2020, the National Highway Traffic Safety Administration found that 3,142 lives were claimed by distracted drivers alone.